-Federica Di Camillo is Deputy Director of the Istituto Affari Internazionali and Senior fellow at the Security, Defence, Space Programme.
-Her expertise lies in the fields of security and defence at the national and European levels, especially focusing on institutional strategies, R&D and technological developments, dual-use technologies, security markets, non-conventional threats (CBRN) and cyber security.
+Federica Di Camillo is Deputy Director of the Istituto Affari Internazionali, Head of the Security Programme and Senior fellow at the Defence Programme.
+Her expertise lies in the fields of security and defence at the national and European levels, especially focusing on institutions and policies, R&D&I and security markets, dual-use technologies and non-conventional threats (CBRN).

 Since 2005, she has been in charge of various EU-funded research security projects and has held seminars in numerous Italian universities.
 She is the IAI’s representative for both the R&S IMG-S (Integrated Mission Group for Security) and SERIT (Security Research in Italy) Platforms.
 In 2010, she was selected to participate in the U.S. State Department’s International Visitor Leadership Program on "U.S.-European Security Issues".

 She studied law in Rome, during which time she spent some semesters at the Panthéon-Assas University in Paris, and went on to obtain a PhD in industrial production engineering from the Faculty of Information Engineering, Informatics, and Statistics of "La Sapienza" University in Rome, with a thesis on “The influence of organizational and management factors in dual-use innovation processes”.